sven-hash/docs/versioned_docs/version-stable/wallet.md

 Make sure you copy over the contents of the provided `.env.sample` to a new `.env` file before proceeding
 :::

-To build and install the wallet, run the following terminal command from the `nym-wallet` folder
+To build and install the wallet, run the following terminal command from the `nym-wallet` folder.

 ```
 yarn build